Dancing Rabbit FAQ (Frequently Asked Questions)

 - “commuting” on Amtrak, spending part of the time working away from home as consultants or teachers

-- midwifery, natural building, organic inspections, substitute teaching, massage therapy, chiropractic, surveying, nursing, cheesemaking, yogurt making, teaching, tutoring, baking, market gardening, and childcare
+- acupuncture, natural building, organic inspections, substitute teaching, massage therapy, surveying, nursing, cheesemaking, yogurt making, teaching, tutoring, baking, market gardening, and childcare

-- working for our local nonprofits, Dancing Rabbit Inc (DR’s nonprofit outreach and education arm) and the Fellowship for Intentional Community
+- working for our local nonprofits, Center for Sustainable and Cooperative Culture (DR’s nonprofit outreach and education arm) and the Fellowship for Intentional Community

-- doing work that is creditable toward the fees of living here, like mulching common paths and chopping firewood for the Common House
+- doing work that is creditable toward the fees of living here, like mulching common paths and chopping firewood for the Common House, and other handy person activities

 Some Rabbits also have income from disability, retirement, trust funds, or savings from before they moved to DR that they use to support themselves.

 A: Why yes!
-As of 2014 there are about 20 kids at DR and in the nearby communities.
+As of 2022 there are about 10 kids at DR and in the nearby communities.
 What they do for education is the choice of the parents and children themselves, based on available options.
-Some of the school-age children attend the public school in Memphis, MO (about 12 miles away), some are homeschooled by their parents, and some are part of a “homeschooling cooperative” that began in 2013.
+Some of the school-age children attend the public school in Memphis, MO (about 12 miles away), and some are homeschooled by their parents.
 As the kids grow older and more families move to the area we think it’s likely that even more alternative/collaborative schooling efforts will emerge.

-Kids may be taughtby their parents, and also sometimes by other community members, such familiar subjects as reading, science, and math, as well as less traditional subjects like gardening, plant identification, woodworking, Chinese, and much more.
-There is no formal day
+Kids may be taught by their parents, and also sometimes by other community members, such familiar subjects as reading, science, and math, as well as less traditional subjects like gardening, plant identification, woodworking, Chinese, and much more.
+There is no formal day care here right now, as there is not enough demand, though one member offers a “preschool/daycare” experience one morning each week.
+Many families have cooperative childcare arrangements, where those involved take turns hosting each others’ children.

 A: Dancing Rabbit is definitely open to older adults joining the community.
 Many here acknowledge the importance of age diversity and believe that intergenerational relationships make for a stronger, healthier community.
-As of early 2014, we have four residents in their sixties, four in their fifties, and a handful in their late forties.
+As of early 2022, we have a handful in their fifties and sixties and another handful in their late forties.

 It is good to note that our community has been in the “pioneer” stage for many years, and can still be quite physically demanding.
 We continue to add infrastructure over time, which makes living here less daunting all the time.
 There are more living spaces, more pathways, more kitchen/eating options, more food grown on the land.
 We look forward to exploring issues for older folks in more depth as more older folk join us, and as we all join that category in time.